 The “Awakening” marriage stage is a lot like the “Spring” of your relationship.
 You are both ready for a new beginning.
 You begin to sow good seeds into your marriage and you look forward to the upcoming harvest.

 It’s estimated that only 5% of marriages make it to this stage.
 This stage is also called the “acceptance” stage because it’s the point in a relationship where we have accepted our partner for who he/she really is, flaws and all.

 If you are in the awakening stage then you have moved past the point of trying to change your spouse and have decided to work together as a team to build a life you can both be happy with.

 Now it’s important to understand that it doesn’t mean that you are done working at your marriage.
 Anyone in a happy marriage will tell you that it always requires some work.

 But once you’ve moved into the stage of acceptance, or awakening, you’ve decided to TRULY love your spouse.
 Without conditions… despite expectations.

-This means that even if your spouse NEVER remembers to close the cabinet doors, you plan to let it slide because being with your spouse is more important to you that having the cabinet doors closed.
+This means that even if your spouse NEVER remembers to close the cabinet doors, you plan to let it slide because being with your spouse is more important to you than having the cabinet doors closed.

 Again, we have to remember that we all have bad days and we may find ourselves irritable at our spouse for silly things even once we’ve moved into this final stage of marriage.